5CCSACCA/coursework-Minigo-ovo/README.md

 ---

+## 📷 Video script and PPT
+They are at the docs folder in this repository.

+---

 ## 🛡️ Security Measures
-Secrets Management: API keys and credentials are loaded via .env and Docker volumes, never hardcoded.Network Isolation: Database ports (5432) are not exposed to the public internet in production.Role Separation: The Uploader cannot execute AI models directly; it only queues tasks, preventing API blocking attacks.
+Secrets Management: API keys and credentials are loaded via .env and Docker volumes, never hardcoded.
+Network Isolation: Database ports (5432) are not exposed to the public internet in production.
+Role Separation: The Uploader cannot execute AI models directly; it only queues tasks, preventing API blocking attacks.